-- 72 Does the hospital afford the maximum opportunity for men and women to meet? - 73 Are there any wards for men and women? - 74 Has the hospital authority given clear guidance to hospital staff about the degree to which sexual relationships between long-stay residents are permissible? - 75 Is there an opportunity for men and women residents to meet in privacy, and without subterfuge?
+- 72 Does the hospital afford the maximum opportunity for men and women to meet together in their daily lives for example, at meals, in the day room or workshop? - 73 Are there any areas of the hospital where integrated living accommodation is available? - 74 Has the hospital authority given clear guidance to hospital staff about the degree to which sexual relationships between long-stay residents are permissible? - 75 Is there an opportunity for men and women residents to meet in privacy, and without subterfuge?